trin1t/iotdb/docs/UserGuide/UDF-Library/Frequency-Domain.md

 **Output:** Output a single series.
 The type is DOUBLE.
 The length is the same as the input.

 **Note:** The length of input series must be an integer number power of 2.

+### Explanation

+In wavelet analysis, the Discrete Wavelet Transform (DWT) decomposes a signal into a set of mutually orthogonal wavelet basis functions.
+These functions differ from sinusoidal basis functions (which is used in Fourier Transform) in that they are spatially localized – that is, nonzero over only part of the total signal length.
+Furthermore, wavelet functions are dilated, translated and scaled versions of a a common function, known as the mother wavelet.
+As is the case in Fourier analysis, the DWT is invertible.

+A 1D DWT process transforms the signal into a high frequency series through a high-pass filter, and a low frequency series through a low-pass filter.
+Therefore, DWT approximates to a band pass filter, which allows a signal, whose frequency is similar to that of wavelet, to pass.
+If you set the transformation layer over 1, the function transforms the low frequency signal iteratively.
+This will satisfy the need of high frequency resolution in low frequency domain, and high time resolution in high frequency domain.

+It is complicated to derivate filter coefficients.
+In this function, wavelet coefficients are the filter coefficients corresponding to the high-pass filter of DWT.
+Some classical wavelet coefficients are already preset.

 ### Examples